onyx-and-iris/vban-cmd-python/README.md

 # VBAN CMD

-This package offers a Python interface for the Voicemeeter RT Packet Service as well as Voicemeeter VBAN-TEXT.

-This allows a user to get (rt packets) and set (vban-text) parameters over a local network.
-Consider the Streamer View app over VBAN, for example.
+This python interface allows you to get and set parameter values over a network.

 It may be used standalone or to extend the [Voicemeeter Remote Python API](https://github.com/onyx-and-iris/voicemeeter-api-python)

-For sending audio across a network with VBAN you will need to look elsewhere.
+There is no support for audio transfer in this package, only parameters.

 For an outline of past/future changes refer to: [CHANGELOG](CHANGELOG.md)